apache/pekko-connectors/docs/src/main/paradox/mqtt.md

 Most settings are passed on to Paho's `MqttConnectOptions` (@javadoc[API](org.eclipse.paho.client.mqttv3.MqttConnectOptions)) and documented there.

 @@@ warning { title='Use delayed stream restarts' }
 Note that the following examples do not provide any connection management and are designed to get you going quickly.
-Consider empty client IDs to auto-generate unique identifiers and the use of [delayed stream restarts](https://doc.akka.io/docs/akka/current/stream/stream-error.html?language=scala#delayed-restarts-with-a-backoff-stage).
+Consider empty client IDs to auto-generate unique identifiers and the use of @extref:[delayed stream restarts](pekko:stream/stream-error.html?language=scala#delayed-restarts-with-a-backoff-stage).
 The underlying Paho library's auto-reconnect feature [does not handle initial connections by design](https://github.com/eclipse/paho.mqtt.golang/issues/77).
 @@@